UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - Horizontal (1536x1024) for website banners or email headers.

-Then do one more pass to tighten crops for delivery tiles, making sure the dish name is obvious even at thumbnail size.
+Then do one more pass.
+Tighten crops for delivery tiles.
+Make sure the dish name stands out, even at thumbnail size.
 Our guide on AI variations to fill your content calendar walks through this in depth.
+For best results, follow simple capture habits.

 Turn social proof into compliant messaging

 Pair each photo with a short quote from the original caption or review.
-Keep edits light and honest, and if you materially change tone, don’t call it a “quote” anymore-treat it as your own copy.
+Keep edits light and honest.
+If you change the tone in a big way, don’t call it a “quote.”
+Treat it as your own copy instead.

-The FTC warns that endorsements must reflect real experiences and must not be presented in ways that mislead about typical results.
-Their guidance on endorsements and testimonials makes it clear that you shouldn’t imply a guest said something they didn’t.
+The FTC warns about endorsements.
+They must reflect real experiences.
+You must not present them in ways that mislead about typical results.
+Their guidance on endorsements and testimonials makes this clear.
+Don’t imply a guest said something they didn’t.

 Simple A/B tests to see if AI helps